 Trends in tall building design.
 How buildability, time and cost optimisation are achieved without comprimising design and functionality.

-Markets: Property, Commercial office buildings, ResidentialExpertise: Building structures
+Markets: Property, Commercial office buildings, ResidentialExpertise: Tall buildings, Building design

 Smart engineering of long span structures and operable roofs.